 Jesse Hathaway Diaz is a folklorist, artist & performer living in New York City.
 With initiations in several forms of witchcraft from Europe & the Americas, he is also a lifelong student of Mexican curanderismo, an initiated olosha in Lucumí, & a Tatá Quimbanda.
 For the last decade he has been a member of Theatre Group Dzieci, an experimental ensemble based in NY dedicated to the search for the sacred through the medium of theatre.
 He is half of Wolf & Goat, a store specializing in both Traditional Craft and Quimbanda materia magica & magical art, a co-host on the Radio Free Golgotha podcast, & a co-editor on the Folk Necromancy in Transmission Series through Revelore Press.

-Kelden has been practicing Traditional Witchcraft for more than a decade.
-In addition to being the co-creator of the Traditional Witches' Deck, his writing has appeared in The Witch's Altar, The New Aradia: A Witch's Handbook to Magical Resistance, and Modern Witch magazine.
-Furthermore, he authors a blog on the Patheos Pagan channel called By Athame and Stang.
-In his free time, Kelden enjoys reading, hiking, growing poisonous plants, and playing ukulele.
+Kelden (Minnesota) has been practicing Traditional Witchcraft for more than a decade.
+His writing has appeared in The Witch's Altar, The New Aradia: A Witch's Handbook to Magical Resistance, and This Witch magazine.
+Additionally, Kelden is the cocreator of The Traditional Witch's Deck and he authors a blog on the Patheos Pagan channel called By Athame and Stang.

 Aria Michaels Paradise